In this article, you will learn how to manage client disputes using the Workiz Pay dashboard.

 What is a dispute?

 A dispute is when a cardholder — typically your client — questions your Workiz Pay charge with their card issuer.
 A successful dispute can lead to a chargeback.
-A chargeback is when the cardholder is refunded the charged amount, with that amount being deducted from your business account.
-In the event of a chargeback, your business would also be charged a $25 fee.
+A chargeback is when the cardholder is refunded the charged amount, with that amount being drawn from your Workiz Pay account.
+In the event of a chargeback, your business would also be charged a non-refundable $25 fee.

-You may be able to recover your funds by contacting your client AND formally responding to the dispute directly from your Workiz Pay dashboard.
+You may be able to recover the chargeback funds by contacting your client AND formally responding to the dispute directly from your Workiz Pay dashboard.